kotapullarao/calendar-planner/README.md

 3. **Offline Use**: Works offline after first visit

 ### 🎯 Quick Start
-1. **Create Categories**: Click "Manage Plan" → "Add New" to create event categories
+1. **Create Categories**: Click "Manage Plan" → "Add New" to create event categories with custom emojis and colors
-2. **Import Events**: Use "Import" to bulk-add events from text/schedules
+2. **Import Events**: Use "Import" to bulk-add events from text/schedules with intelligent parsing
-3. **Navigate Calendar**: Browse by year, filter by categories
+3. **Navigate Calendar**: Browse by year, filter by categories, and use "Today" button for quick navigation
-4. **Customize**: Drag to reorder categories, edit colors and names
+4. **Customize**: Drag to reorder categories, select from 10+ emoji categories, edit colors and names
+5. **Install as App**: Use browser's "Install" option for native app experience with shortcuts
-5. **Switch Themes**: Toggle between light and midnight modes
+6. **Switch Themes**: Toggle between light and midnight modes for comfortable viewing

+### 🚀 PWA Shortcuts (After Installation)
+Once installed as an app, access these quick actions by right-clicking (desktop) or long-pressing (mobile) the app icon:
+- **Add New Category**: Jump directly to category creation
+- **View Today**: Navigate to today's date with smooth scrolling
+- **Manage Categories**: Open category management interface
+- **Import Text**: Quick access to text-to-events import feature

 ## 🔧 Development